 These tiles can be seeded with known and unknown microbes.
 They can then be paired with animal biosensors to detect certain chemical compounds of interest.

 Science Inspired Fashion

 **((The photos above showcase 1.) recycled lab material jewelry and headpiece, worn to the 2015 Ig Nobel ceremony.
 2.)
 A custom dress created in collaboration with scientists at MSU and the fashion designer SheNova.
-Dress will be available on her website soon.
 3.)
-Yeast brewer’s bag, fancy clutch, and beer bag (coming soon to Roostery.com)))**
+Yeast brewer’s bag, fancy clutch, and beer bag, and examples form the series: The Microbe Hat project.